-Charlotte, N.C. – Parker Poe Adams & Bernstein LLP is pleased to announce the election of six new partners for 2022.
-Alonzo Llorens in Atlanta, Will DesChamps in Charleston, Katie Iams and Tory Summey in Charlotte, Amy Flanary-Smith in Columbia, and Merrick Parrott in Raleigh were voted into the firm’s partnership.
+Charlotte, N.C. – Parker Poe Adams & Bernstein LLP is pleased to announce the election of five new partners for 2022.
+Alonzo Llorens in Atlanta, Will DesChamps in Charleston, Katie Iams and Tory Summey in Charlotte, and Merrick Parrott in Raleigh were voted into the firm’s partnership.

 Alonzo Llorens has substantial experience in corporate law and represents clients ranging from startups to Fortune 500 companies.
 He focuses his corporate practice on capital markets and finance, mergers and acquisitions, securities compliance, corporate governance, and minority business enterprise (MBE) certification and transactions.
 He also has significant experience advising sports and entertainment clients with respect to their corporate needs.

 Will DesChamps concentrates his practice on construction and commercial litigation.
 Will advises homebuilders, developers, general contractors, and owners on a variety of their construction and contract needs.
 He focuses his practice on complex construction defect litigation, as well as mechanics’ lien and contract disputes, typically involving multifamily and single-family residential dwellings or large commercial properties.